 If you find you are struggling to get the conversation started, check out this article: How to Fall Back in Love with Your Spouse for conversation starters when things start to feel a little stagnant.

-Yes, these are historically difficult times – that cannot be denied.
+Yes, change can create difficulty in relationships – that cannot be denied.
 However, you can take steps to feel calmer emotionally about the situation so you can be a better partner and parent.

 One of the best ways to get out of the funk of flooding emotions and disconnection from your partner is to practice gratitude.
 Actively practicing gratitude will look different for everyone, but finding the silver lining through this situation will strengthen your relationship and make you and your partnership more resilient to change.

-Many couples with children I know are having amazing experiences with their kids right now that they were not having prior.
-They are now able to spend quality time with their families instead of being caught up in the hustle of shuttling from event to event, being busied by daily obligations that are currently on hold or greatly reduced, and having to stick to a strict schedule that inhibits learning together, game nights, picnics in the yard, or leaving living room forts up for days instead of just hours.
+Many couples with children can use this time to create new and exciting experiences as a family that they may not have been able to in the past.
+They can now spend quality time with their families instead of being caught up in the hustle of shuttling from event to event, being cussed by daily obligations that are currently on hold or greatly reduced, or having to stick to a strict schedule that inhibits learning together, game nights, picnics in the yard, or leaving living room forts up for days instead of just hours.